SoftHu/tos_avg/En/Nyotengu.md

 Once you're drunk, secrets spill out.
 Once Shuten knows,
 your secrets won't be secrets anymore.]
-Start -->1727666521751695[<b>Speaker 👉 Nyotengu:</b>

-In such a short time together,
-I've grown accustomed to your presence...
-Living in the land of the Tengu,
-I never really felt like I belonged there.
-But now, I want to return to the inn every day.
-Whether it's sharing meals or enjoying wine and baths, it all feels right.
-All thanks to you.]
 Start -->1727667152884881[<b>Speaker 👉 Nyotengu:</b>

 Oh!
 How thoughtful...